 How does conveyancing in Sutton Coldfield differ for newly converted properties?

-Most buyers of new build premises in Sutton Coldfield contact us having been asked by the seller to sign contracts and commit to the purchase even before the property is completed.
-This is because developers in Sutton Coldfield usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Sutton Coldfield approach us having been asked by the developer to exchange contracts and commit to the purchase even before the house is finished.
+This is because house builders in Sutton Coldfield typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Sutton Coldfield or who has acted in the same development.